 It provides a structured approach to vulnerability management, ensuring that organizations follow a consistent process in addressing vulnerabilities and mitigating associated risks.
 Organizations that adopt NIST guidelines can enhance their overall security posture and more effectively safeguard their valuable assets.

 The NIST Framework is a widely-utilized structure for vulnerability management, comprising five core phases:

 These phases enable organizations to address various types of vulnerabilities, including software vulnerabilities and newly identified vulnerabilities, in a structured manner.

 The Protect phase, for example, focuses on applying suitable security controls, including patch management processes, to address vulnerabilities.

 The intent of the NIST Framework is to furnish a shared language and framework for organizations to evaluate and manage their cybersecurity risks, and to construct and execute effective cybersecurity programs.
 Adherence to the NIST Framework ensures alignment with industry best practices and effective management of cybersecurity risk.

 Benefits of Adopting NIST for Vulnerability Management

 Adopting NIST for vulnerability management offers numerous benefits, including improved security posture, streamlined processes, and better alignment with industry best practices.
-The comprehensive approach of NIST includes asset inventory and classification, ongoing monitoring and scanning, risk assessment and prioritization, and remediation and patch management.
+The comprehensive approach of NIST includes asset inventory and classification, ongoing monitoring and scanning, risk assessment and prioritization through a risk assessment company, and remediation and patch management.